jsrivaya/CarND-Behavioral-Cloning-P3/writeup.md

 * model.h5 containing a trained convolution neural network
 * writeup.md summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

-The car_train.py file contains the code for training and saving the convolution neural network.
+The **car_train.py** file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+Additionally I have included loggin options to use **TensorBoard** to monitor training loss and validation loss in real time.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 The model includes ELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...
 I used also al cameras available for the training.
 As suggested in the lesson using left and right camera to apply an extra turn correction.

 ###Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...